 Since starting this goal of daily time together, I’ve come up with a list of go-to activities we can dive right into without a lot of time spent on preparation.
 Here are a few of my favorites you may enjoy trying with your children.

 Reading a book together has been a favorite way to spend time with my kids since they were babies.
 It’s relaxing for us both and a great way to cuddle and enjoy some low-key entertainment together.
-Many books also include life lessons and can provide a natural way to open a discussion on topics you want to teach your child about.
+Many books also include life lessons and can provide a natural way to open a discussion on topics you want to teach your child about like kids activity books.